Robert-Hughes/rjrssync/README.md

    - What about the presence or lack of trailing slashes?
 * --no-encryption option, might be faster?
 * Handle syncing of symlinks (just sync the link, don't follow it)
-* Multiple root folders in the same command, e.g. two repos you want synced.
+* Multiple root folders in the same command, e.g. two repos you want synced (see idea at bottom)